Securing the Electric Vehicle Charging Infrastructure: Back-end Protocols: Charger to third party operators

 \subsection{EEBus}

-EEBus\footnote{Smart Charging Webinar: Dr Maren Fiege, EEBUS Initiative e.V. \& Gerhard Paris, Audi AG, {\bf Meet EEBUS, EV charging and more} - \url{https://youtu.be/GJXMs3wSpOg}} is a suite of protocols that aim to harmonise communications in the Internet of Things (IoT) and has been adopted by many companies; in particular, they focus on the data structure and communication exchanged between entities.
+EEBus~\cite{fiege2020meet} is a suite of protocols that aim to harmonise communications in the Internet of Things (IoT) and has been adopted by many companies; in particular, they focus on the data structure and communication exchanged between entities.
 They specify several protocols at different layers of communication: the SPINE protocol at the application layer (if compared to the OSI model) and the SHIP protocol at the network layer.
 SPINE is security-agnostic, i.e. does not consider security if not for the trust that entities are supposed to have with each other to exchange data in the first place.
 To achieve security, SPINE can be run over SHIP, which uses TLS and aims to provide a secure TCP/IP-based solution.
 As such, EEBus is suitable to run over the Internet and can be, in principle, used for the secure communications of EV charging infrastructure.

 EEBus is open and free to the public \footnote{Freely accessible specifications: \url{https://www.eebus.org/}}, and it does not yet provide a royalty-free implementation (i.e. the specification is free but the actual implementation(i.e. the code) is not freely available. \footnote{\url{https://medium.com/grandcentrix/will-microsoft-joining-eebus-finally-bring-us-an-open-source-reference-implementation-3432a93dd2e6}}.